marianobarrios/tls-channel/README.md

 # TLS Channel

 TLS Channel is a library that implements a [ByteChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/ByteChannel.html) interface over a [TLS](https://tools.ietf.org/html/rfc5246) (Transport Layer Security) connection.
-It delegates all cryptographic operations to the standard Java TLS implementation: [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html); effectively hiding it behind an easy-to-use streaming API, that allows to securitize JVM applications with minimal added complexity.
+It delegates all cryptographic operations to the standard Java TLS implementation: [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html); effectively hiding it behind an easy-to-use streaming API, that allows to secure JVM applications with minimal added complexity.

 In other words, a simple library that allows the programmer to implement TLS using the same standard socket API used for plaintext, just like OpenSSL does for C, only for Java, filling a specially painful missing feature of the standard library.